-When there is a staff change for the NCM position, the Nursing or Clinical Supervisor must notify the Clinical Coordinator of the KWCSP as soon as possible by sending an e-mail to Colleen.Toftness@ky.gov (preferred) or KWCSP@ky.gov.
-One-on-one training will be provided to each new NCM by a KWCSP Nurse Consultant.
+When there is a staff change for the NCM position, the nursing or clinical supervisor must notify the Clinical Coordinator of the KWCSP as soon as possible by sending an e-mail to KWCSP@ky.gov.
+One-on-one training will be provided to each new NCM by a KWCSP nurse.
 This training may be provided by webcast, telephonically, or in person.